From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Does Mamba learn in-context estimators?

 In the sequel, we expand upon these observations in detail.

-{\bf 1) Mamba learns the Laplacian smoothing.} After training, we evaluate the Mamba and transformer models on the same test sequence fixed beforehand and compare their performance to that of the optimal \ref{eq:laplace_smooth} estimator.
-Specifically, we compare their next-token prediction probabilities with those of the \adbeta estimator. \prettyref{fig:estimators} illustrates these results, which uncovers a surprising phenomenon: \emph{even a single-layer Mamba sharply matches the optimal estimator on the whole sequence}.
-In fact, this approximation error is small even for various Markov orders.
-On the other hand, for transformers we observe that a two-layer model also matches the predictor, albeit less sharply and more variance, whereas a single layer transformers fails to solve the task.
-This is not fully surprising, given a recent theoretical result \cite{sanford2024onelayer} that while an induction head (realizing the counting estimator) can be efficiently represented by a two-layer transformer, its single-layer variant needs to be exponentially large.
+{\bf 1) Mamba learns the Laplacian smoothing.} After training, we evaluate Mamba and transformers on the same test sequence fixed beforehand and compare their performance to that of the optimal \ref{eq:laplace_smooth} estimator.
+Specifically, we compare their next-token prediction probabilities with those of the \adbeta estimator. \prettyref{fig:estimators} illustrates these results for various Markov orders, which uncovers a surprising phenomenon: \emph{even a single-layer Mamba sharply matches the optimal estimator on the whole sequence}.
+The same conclusion holds for larger state spaces and deeper models (\prettyref{fig:deeper-mamba}), as well as in over-parametrized settings (\prettyref{fig:over-param}), and even when part of the dataset is held out (see \S~\ref{app:additional}).
+For transformers, we observe that a two-layer model also matches the predictor, albeit less sharply, whereas a single layer fails to solve the task.
+This aligns with recent theoretical results \citep{sanford2024onelayer, ekbote2025cannotcantwolayertransformers}, that show that two layers are required for transformers to implement an induction head (realizing the counting estimator) efficiently.
+We also observe that linear attention performs similarly to softmax attention in this setting (cf. \prettyref{fig:lin-att}). \prettyref{sec:lower_bound} further discusses Mamba vs. Transformers. \looseness=-1